I just got back from a trip to Las Vegas.

 Is now this:

-The house now has touches like oil stains in the driveway, torn blinds, missing screens, and so on.
-The whole neighborhood seemed marginal.
+The house now has touches like driveway oil stains, torn blinds, missing screens, and so on.

 I found a picture of one of the Simpsons creators marking a picture in the sidewalk in front of the house, but I totally forgot to see if that piece of sidewalk is still there.
 However, further analysis of a photo shows that one square of the sidewalk is colored differently than the rest: